Credit Agricole posts 2.85 billion euro loss after Greek exit

 PARIS Credit Agricole (CAGR.PA) reported a steeper-than-expected 2.85 billion-euro ($3.63 billion) quarterly loss on Friday as the French bank was slammed by its exit from Greece and a series of other write-downs.

-Credit Agricole, which reported a net profit of 258 million euros in the year-ago quarter, did not provide a comparison for the normalised figure.
+Credit Agricole, which reported a net profit of 258 million euros in the year-ago quarter, did not provide a comparison for the normalized figure.

 The write-downs, plus profit declines in French retail, Italy and investment banking, are a sign that Credit Agricole's recent move to sell its Greek Emporiki unit was not a panacea for the bank, which faces questions from some investors about its ability to comply with tougher Basel III solvency rules.